CoenHoningh/ABM/README.md

 ## Interactive data analysis
-Along with the visual browser app is is also possible to perform individual runs through a jupyter notebook, included in the 'Data-analysis' directory.
+Along with the visual browser app is is also possible to perform individual runs through the `interactive_data_analysis` jupyter notebook, included in the `Data-analysis` directory.
 This notebook allows the user to specify parameters and perform a run for a selected number of timesteps.
-After the run is complete the results can be graphed through the plot() method.
+After the run is complete the results can be graphed through the `plot()` method.

+## Sensitivity analysis: OFAT
+Due to the length of sensitivity analysis runs a python script is provided instead of a notebook.
+The `batch_run.py` file allows the user to perform an OFAT like analysis by running through all posible combinations in the `br_params` dictionary.
+The results are put in a `csv` file whose name is also specified in the script.
+The created `csv` file can then be used for further data analysis in the `Interactive_OFAT_analysis` jupyter notebook, located in the `Data-analysis/OFAT` directory.
+In this notebook examples are provided of both 2D and 3D scatter plots which allow for quick visual analysis of the results.

+## Sensitivity analysis: Sobol
+Finally, Sobol analysis can be performed through the `SA.py` file in the `src` directory.
+As it is the most expensive analysis only a python script is provided.
+The variables are specified in the `problem` dictionary, along with the bounds of these variables.
+The script exports the figures in the `src/plots` directory, along with a `Sobol_result.csv` file to allow the user to create their own plots.

+# Modifiying the code
+In addition to the provided analysis tools, it is also possible for the user to create their own analysis or even change the model itself.
+All model source files in the `src` directory are thourougly comented, providing the user with information on each class and method.